KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**

 1. [YouTube](https://youtu.be/x_64sntdO-g): This clip is already in the TCL.
-The last Amber shot was performed at 14.75s and the Pyro lasted until 22.93s, which matches the 1.1B gauge duration (meaning that only one gauge reduction from Crystallize occured).
+The last Amber shot was performed at 14.75s and the Pyro lasted until 22.93s, which matches the 1.1B gauge duration (meaning that only one gauge reduction from Crystallize occurred).

-2. [YouTube](https://youtu.be/ybd5NyPfdhI): Razor applied 2U Electro at 2.54s (with A decay from Sara) and the Electro lasted until 15.75s which matches the 1.1U gauge duration (meaning that only one gauge reduction from Crystallize occured).
+2. [YouTube](https://youtu.be/ybd5NyPfdhI): Razor applied 2U Electro at 2.54s (with A decay from Sara) and the Electro lasted until 15.75s which matches the 1.1U gauge duration (meaning that only one gauge reduction from Crystallize occurred).

 3. [YouTube](https://youtu.be/PWytHwr4Y38) \(bonus clip\): 2A Hydro -> 1U Electro -> 2U Geo.
 Hydro lasted from 11.32s to 25.53s which matches 1.2A (tax -0.4U).